 • Evidencing success – how do we show the impact of our interventions?

-Through a participatory design-led process, this programme will explore these key challenges, providing a platform for sharing experience and learning with regional, national and international partners.
+Through a participatory design-led process, this programme explored these key challenges, providing a platform for sharing experience and learning with regional, national and international partners.
 The ultimate goal of this initiative is to guide Scotland in the effective delivery of our National Innovation Strategy to maximise its impact and drive long-term transformation.

 Programme Team